Paul Chequer

 He later appeared as Eugene Jones in the British science fiction television series Torchwood in the episode "Random Shoes", broadcast on 10 December 2006.

 Background

 Chequer graduated from Guildhall School of Music and Drama in 1998.

 Born in 1978 in Portsmouth, Hampshire, Chequer also reads the Chivers Children's Audio book of Roderick Gordon and Brian William's "Tunnels" series.

-He lives in London with his long standing partner and two sons.
+He lives in London with his wife and two sons.